Porter84/HarrisonJones/canvas/canvas_html.md

 ## Basics

-The canvas element can be used to draw graphics, make photo compositions or perform animations via scripting, usually JavaScript.
+The ```<canvas>``` element can be used to draw graphics, make photo compositions or perform animations via scripting, usually JavaScript, basicly it creates a fixed-size drawing surface.
 You should provide alternative content inside the canvas block.
 That alternative content will be rendered on older browsers that don't support canvas and in browser with JavaScript disabled.
 It is easy to define some fallback content, to be displayed in older browsers which not supporting it, like versions of Internet Explorer earlier than version 9 or textual browsers.
-Just insert the alternate content inside the canvas element, and the browsers that don't support canvas will ignore the container and render the fallback content inside it.
+Just insert the alternate content inside the ```<canvas>``` element, and the browsers that don't support canvas will ignore the container and render the fallback content inside it.

 ## Attributes